MatiasGrob/MatiasGrob/README.md

 ## Financial Analysis of 2022

-- Explored the relationship between the three largest stock markets in the US and selected international markets such as the Shanghai Stock Exchange, Euronext 100 Index, and Nikkei 225 Index.
-- Analyzed various asset prices, including currencies, rates, commodities, and more.
+- Explored the relationship between the three largest stock markets in the US and selected international markets with different key assets, including currencies, rates, commodities, and more.
 - Gathered financial data from Yahoo Finance using web scraping and API techniques.
 - Conducted statistical analysis and visualization of financial data.
 - Conducted hypothesis tests to compare the performance of different assets and daily return data.